williamchew85/apidojo-yahoo-finance/README.md

 Landing page for React.js

 # app.js
 This backend script uses the python-shell module to run the Python script that retrieves stock data from the Yahoo Finance API.
 The script then sends the data back to the frontend as a response to the GET request.
+Alternatively, you may choose to run app.go which is written in GoLang.

 On the frontend, the React.js component makes a GET request to the backend to retrieve the stock data and displays it on the page.